 In more recent years Helena worked with several NGOs including Oxfam, Solar Aid and Marie Stopes International at a strategic, programme and community level, which have helped shape and strengthen her social and sustainable outlook.

 Helena has a Bachelor’s Degree in Business and Marketing, and a Masters in Sustainability and Responsibility.
-She was a member of the Unilever Toilet Board and trustee of Helping The Burmese Delta, and is on the Board of Trustees for Practical Action.
+She was a member of the Unilever Toilet Board and trustee of Helping The Burmese Delta, and currently sits on the board of international non-profit organisations PATH and Practical Action.

 A Bird’s Eye View worked with Selfridges on our award-winning Project Ocean and Material World campaigns.

 They worked closely with us to design and deliver in-depth research programmes which generated valuable insight into the campaigns’ value and impact, guidance for our future programme and communication, and help shape and reinforce our existing sustainability strategy and purpose.

 ABEV bring a wealth of senior experience, considered challenge to stretch us beyond ‘business as usual’ and the right blend of big picture thinking and attention to detail.

 Helena is a very passionate marketer with a deep understanding of the beauty market – including its dynamics, the consumer, the products and the go to market.